Background pattern

 Warnings and precautions

-Consult your doctor or pharmacist before starting to use this medication:
+Consult your doctor or pharmacist before starting to use this medicine:

-• If you are hypersensitive to sulfonamides.
+• if you are hypersensitive to sulfonamides

-• If you have a deficiency of the enzyme glucose-6-phosphate dehydrogenase.
+• if you have a deficiency of the enzyme glucose-6-phosphate dehydrogenase.

-• If you are pregnant or breastfeeding.
+• if you are pregnant or breastfeeding.

 Children

-Other medications and Flammazine
+Other medicines and Flammazine

-Inform your doctor or pharmacist if you are using, have used recently, or may need to use any other medication, including those purchased without a prescription.
+Tell your doctor or pharmacist if you are using, have recently used, or might use any other medicines, including those bought without a prescription.

-Pregnancy and lactation
+Pregnancy and breastfeeding

-If you are pregnant, breastfeeding, think you may be pregnant, or intend to become pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or are planning to have a baby, ask your doctor or pharmacist for advice before using this medicine.

 Pregnancy

-Driving and operating machinery:
+Driving and using machines:

-This medication may cause local skin reactions (such as contact dermatitis) due to the presence of cetomacrogol.
+This medicine may cause local skin reactions (such as contact dermatitis) because it contains cetyl alcohol.

 3. How to use Flammazine 10 mg/g cream

-Instructions for opening the package
+Instructions for opening the container

 If you use more Flammazine 10 mg/g cream than you should

-If you have any other questions about the use of this medication, ask your doctor or pharmacist.
+If you have any further questions on the use of this medicine, ask your doctor or pharmacist.

-Very rare: (may affect 1 in 10,000 people)
+Very rare: (may affect up to 1 in 10,000 people)

 • Skin reactions such as eczema and dermatitis

-Frequency not known: (the frequency cannot be estimated from available data)
+Frequency not known: (frequency cannot be estimated from the available data)

-• Dry, itchy skin (pruritus) or rash
+• Dry and itchy skin (pruritus) or rash

-• Burning or pain sensation in the application area
+• Burning sensation or pain in the application area

 • Hypersensitivity

-Other adverse effects:
+Other side effects:

-If you experience any type of adverse effect, consult your doctor, pharmacist, or nurse, even if it is a possible adverse effect not listed in this prospectus.
-You can also report them directly through the Spanish System for Pharmacovigilance of Medicinal Products for Human Use: www.notificaram.es.
-By reporting adverse effects, you can contribute to providing more information on the safety of this medication
+If you experience any side effects, talk to your doctor, pharmacist, or nurse.
+This includes any possible side effects not listed in this leaflet.
+You can also report side effects directly through the Spanish Pharmacovigilance System for Human Use Medicines: www.notificaram.es.
+By reporting side effects, you can help provide more information on the safety of this medicine.

-5. Storage of Flammazine 10 mg/g Cream
+5. Storage of Flammazine 10 mg/g cream

-Keep this medication out of the sight and reach of children.
+Keep this medicine out of the sight and reach of children.

 Do not store above 25°C.